giacbrd/SmartPipeline/README.rst

-SmartPipeline takes a lightweight approach in implementation, but stages can run concurrently and scale on heavy tasks, they can process batch of items at once, finally executions and errors are monitored by the pipeline.
+SmartPipeline takes a lightweight approach in implementation, but stages can run concurrently and scale on heavy tasks, they can process batch of items at once, finally executions and soft_errors are monitored by the pipeline.

 It is a framework for engineering sequences of data operations: an optimal solution for fast and clean data analysis prototypes